stknohg/aws-cli-eq-pwsh/hugo/content/_index.md

 ### Contents

 {{< alert "warning" >}}
-* Disclaimer *<br>
+\* Disclaimer *
 This site is created by automatic generation.
 For that reason, some content may not be accurate.
 {{< /alert >}}

 |Service|CLI command|PowerShell prefix|Notes|